Non-Asymptotic Performance of Social Machine Learning Under Limited Data: The social machine learning (SML) strategy

-is an important decision statistic for labeling the observed feature vector $h$.
+Once learned, this decision statistic can be used by agent $k$ to label feature vector $h$.
 For example, we know that the optimal Bayes classifier would assign $h$ to class $\gamma=+1$ if $c_k(h)$ is positive and to class $\gamma=-1$ otherwise.
-Under the uniform prior condition, the logit reduces to the log-likelihood ratio:
+Under the uniform prior condition, $\widetilde{p}_k(\gamma)=\frac{1}{2}$, the above log-odds reduces to the log-likelihood ratio:

-Since the likelihood models $L_k(h|\gamma)$ are unknown, the logit function $c_k$ is not accessible and will need to be learned in the SML strategy, whose operation is described next following \cite{bordignon2021learning}.
+This confirms that it is sufficient for the SML strategy to compute the log-likelihood ratio $c_k(h)$ in \eqref{eq: log-likelihood} to be able to perform classification.
+However, since the likelihood models are unknown, $c_k(h)$ is not available and will need to be learned.
+We explain next how this can be done by reviewing briefly the construction from \cite{bordignon2023learning} for the training phase.